-- Included in the capital plan are additional proposed LNG storage facilities providing approximately four Bcf of natural gas supply, which is needed to ensure gas supply for winter reliability. - WE and WG have received approval to each construct their own LNG facility to meet anticipated peak demand.
-Each facility would provide approximately one Bcf of natural gas supply to meet anticipated peak demand without requiring the construction of additional interstate pipeline capacity.
-The WE LNG facility was commercially operational at the end of 2023 and the WG LNG facility is targeted for 2024. - Through the SMP, PGL had been working to replace old iron pipes and facilities in Chicago's natural gas delivery system with modern polyethylene pipes to reinforce the long-term safety and reliability of the system.
-In November 2023, the ICC ordered PGL to pause spending on the SMP until the ICC completes a proceeding to determine the optimal method for replacing aging natural gas infrastructure and a prudent investment level.
-The ICC initiated the proceeding on January 31, 2024, and the proceeding is expected to last 12 months.
-For more information, see Factors Affecting Results, Liquidity, and Capital Resources - Regulatory, Legislative, and Legal Matters - Future Illinois Proceedings.
+- WE and WG have completed the construction of their respective LNG facilities.
+Each facility provides approximately one Bcf of natural gas supply to meet anticipated peak demand, without requiring the construction of additional interstate pipeline capacity.
+The WE LNG facility was commercially operational in November 2023 and the WG LNG facility was commercially operational in February 2024. - In April 2024, WE filed a request with the PSCW to construct an LNG facility with a storage capacity of two Bcf, which would be located on the OCPP site.
+In addition, the construction of additional LNG facilities in Wisconsin has been proposed as part of the 2025-2029 capital plan and would provide another approximately four Bcf of natural gas supply.
+The LNG facilities are expected to reduce the likelihood of constraints on our natural gas distribution system during the highest demand days of winter. - Through the SMP, PGL had been working to replace old iron pipes and facilities in Chicago's natural gas delivery system with modern polyethylene pipes to reinforce the long-term safety and reliability of the system.
+In November 2023, the ICC ordered PGL to pause spending on the SMP until the ICC completed a proceeding to determine the optimal method for replacing aging natural gas infrastructure and a prudent investment level.
+The ICC granted PGL a limited-scope rehearing related to authorized spending for the completion of SMP projects that started in 2023 and the authorized spending for emergency repairs needed to ensure the safety and reliability of PGL's delivery system.
+On May 30, 2024, the ICC issued a written order on the rehearing, approving \$28.5 million of additional spending for emergency work, which represents a \$1.6 million increase to PGL's annual revenue requirement.

-On January 3, 2024, the ICC granted PGL a limited-scope rehearing, which is limited to the authorized spending for the completion of SMP projects that started in 2023 and the authorized spending for emergency repairs needed to ensure the safety and reliability of PGL's delivery system.
-As a result, PGL has suspended neighborhood work, pending the results of the limited rehearing.
-See Note 26, Regulatory Environment, for more information.
+On February 20, 2025, the ICC issued an order setting expectations for PGL's prospective operations under its SMP.
+For more information, see Note 26, Regulatory Environment, and Factors Affecting Results, Liquidity, and Capital Resources - Regulatory, Legislative, and Legal Matters - Future Illinois Proceedings.

-• Our utilities continue to upgrade their electric and natural gas distribution systems to enhance reliability and storm hardening.
+· Our utilities continue to upgrade their electric and natural gas distribution systems to enhance reliability and storm hardening.

-We expect to spend approximately \$3.8 billion from 2024 to 2028 on reliability related projects with continued investment over the next decade.
+We expect to spend approximately \$4.5 billion from 2025 to 2029 on reliability related projects with continued investment over the next decade.
 For more details, see Liquidity and Capital Resources - Cash Requirements - Significant Capital Projects.